Dahlby21/BellaBeats/README.md

 **Both sets were merged along the user id and joined the 3/12/2016-4/11/2016 data with its 4/12/2016-5/12/2016 counterpart within Google Sheets.*

+The next problem that needed correcting was the date format for the data.
+Doing so allowed me to port the data into BigQuery to analyze it further.

+**All sheets converted date format to yyyy/mm/dd on Google Sheets.*

 **Findings and Conclusion:**